 A popular technique for writing a period piece is substituting someone/something real for your fictional creation and then telling your own story.
-Cardiff Electric is loosely based off of Compaq and its rise and fall in technology industry.
+Cardiff Electric is loosely based off of Compaq and its rise and fall in the technology industry.

 David Vs. Goliath

 Everyone loves the underdog versus the champion because it shows how anyone can overcome even the greatest obstacle against all odds.
 It makes good entertainment in sports and equally good entertainment in television.
 IBM is a giant corporation taking business from everyone, and Cardiff Electric is picking a fight with them by using their own product against them.

 Halt and Catch Fire is based in the 80’s just as personal computers are starting to take off.
 This gives audiences a glimpse into how life was back before technology and the significant events that shaped the future into what it is today.

 (34).
 A man these black suits were made for.
 But despite the jawline, the executive contour hair, he’s a million miles away right now.